sergiomarquezdev/yt-video-summarizer/README.md

 The tool provides two main commands:

-### 1️⃣ Transcribe Videos
+### 1️⃣ Transcribe Videos + AI Summarizer (NEW)

-Transcribe YouTube videos to text files.
+Transcribe YouTube videos to text files and automatically generate intelligent summaries with key points and timestamps.

 #### Basic Command